 Rise and shine!
 Today, you'll set out on your hike with a local guide early in the morning to beat the crowds.
-This is a challenging six-hour hike with 2,624 feet (800 meters) of elevation gain that ends at the famous Kjeragbolten: a massive boulder solidly wedged into the crevasse of the mountain.
+This is a challenging six-hour hike with 2,624 feet (800 m) of elevation gain that ends at the famous Kjeragbolten—a massive boulder solidly wedged into the crevasse of the mountain.
 This is one of the most beautiful hikes in Scandinavia with stunning views of the mountains, fjords, and Norwegian countryside.

 Day 6: Stavanger - Ferry to Bergen

-Be sure to take the Fløibanen funicular (or hike the trail on foot) to the top of Mount Fløyen—one of Bergen's seven peaks—for the best views of the city, and take a leisurely stroll back down the path while discovering hidden troll sculptures along the way.
-You should also check out the Bryggen area of downtown to view old wooden houses dating back to the 1700s (a protected UNESCO World Heritage Site), along with historical sites and museums.
+Following the tour, be sure to take the Fløibanen funicular (or hike the trail on foot) to the top of Mount Fløyen—one of Bergen's seven peaks—for the best views of the city (especially at sunset), and take a leisurely stroll back down the path while discovering hidden troll sculptures along the way.

 Day 9: Depart Bergen

 It's time to say farewell to Norway.
 Enjoy your last morning in Bergen with a leisurely breakfast, neighborhood stroll, or souvenir shopping before you head to the airport for your flight home.